lampkicking/charm-ntp/README.md

 Sources, peers, and pools should be space separated.

-When you need a set of services to keep close time to each other, it may be useful to have them automatically peer with each other.
-This means any set of services which use the same ntp subordinate will peer together.
+If you have a large number of nodes which need to keep close sync with one another but need to keep upstream traffic to a minimum, try auto_peers:

     juju set ntp auto_peers=true

-This will add all the hosts as peers to each other.
-Using auto_peers is not recommended when more than 10 units are expected to be deployed.
+This will select the most suitable units for connecting with upstream, and configure the remaining units to receive time from those units.

 Mastered
 ========